 Fill your pantry and refrigerator with vegan foods.

 You’re probably wondering exactly what can vegans eat.
-Here’s a list of the basic vegan foods to get you started.
+Here’s what a beginner vegan should eat.

 - sweet potatoes